Should College Be Free? Pros, Cons, and Alternatives

 The Kalamazoo Promise also covers high school graduates who have been continuously enrolled in the KPS district for shorter amounts of time.
 In those cases, students can have 65 percent or more of their tuition and fees covered, depending on how long they've been enrolled.
 And students are given up to 10 years to use the scholarship after graduating from high school.

 The impact has been positive.
 From 2006 to 2013, the percentage of KPS graduates who earned a college-level credential within six years of completing high school rose from roughly 36 percent to about 48 percent.
-And the impact has been the greatest on the district's low-income students who have increased their probability of attending and completing a four-year college education by over 50 percent.8
+And the impact has been the greatest on the district's low-income students who have increased their probability of attending and completing a four-year college education by over 50 percent.12

-Why Shouldn't College Be Free for Everybody?
+Why College Should Not Be Free for Everybody

 Opponents of free college tend to believe that such an idea would simply be too expensive for the federal and state governments to maintain long-term.
 As a result, Americans may have to start paying much higher taxes.
 And that, they say, could hurt the economy since people might have less to spend or invest.